JADES: the chemical enrichment pattern of distant galaxies -- $\alpha$ enhancement, silicon depletion, and iron enhancement: Analysis

 We choose the model with metallicity and [\oiii]$\lambda$5007/[\oii] values closest to the observed values.
 The obtained ICFs are close to unity (Tab.~\ref{tab:neb}), indicating small corrections.
 It is worth mentioning that our $\mathrm{ICF(Fe^{2+}/O^{+})}$ values are comparable to those of \citet{Rodriguez2005}, and that \citet{Mendez-Delgado2024} report that \citet{Izotov2006}'s ICFs tend to overestimate the total Fe abundance compared to \citet{Rodriguez2005}'s ICFs.

 We obtain element abundance ratios of C/O, Ne/O, Ar/O, Si/O, and Fe/O from the corresponding ion abundance ratios and the ICFs.
 We estimate errors of these abundance ratios as well as \met\ and the ICFs by calculating them 1000 times based on the flux values randomly perturbed by their errors.
+We verify that the estimated errors appropriately account for the flux errors of the stacked spectra.
+However, we note that these flux errors reflect only the measurement errors of the individual spectra and do not characterise the underlying distribution of the sample.
 The nebular properties are listed in Tab.~\ref{tab:neb}.